 \section{Revisiting the Goldilocks Zone}

 \citet{goldilocks} introduced the Goldilocks zone as a region of the parameter space with an excess of positive curvature and local convexity of the loss function, as defined in Section \ref{Sec:Notation}.
 Starting from a gold standard Kaiming initialization $\theta_0$, \citet{goldilocks} record these statistics over a ray $\{\alpha\theta_0\colon\alpha>0\}$ and read unusually high values when $\alpha$ falls within a relatively narrow range centered around $\alpha=1$ (Figure \ref{Fig:IntroGoldilocks} left).
 Moreover, they find that SGD constrained to a random subspace is successful only if it intersects the Goldilocks zone.
-On the basis of these observations, the authors suggest that the Goldilocks zone is a thick, hollow spherical shell about the origin in the configuration space, which is densely populated with initial points amenable for training.
+Based on these observations, the authors suggest that the Goldilocks zone is a thick, hollow spherical shell about the origin in the configuration space, which is densely populated with initial points amenable for training.

-A simple example shows that, strictly speaking, this visually appealing representation cannot be true.
+A simple example shows that, strictly speaking, this visually appealing representation needs revision.
 For homogeneous models, the $\alpha$-scale transformation $\theta\rightarrow\alpha\theta$ with $\alpha>0$ effectively scales the underlying configuration space by $\alpha$ \citep{dinh}.
-We shall derive next that the cross-entropy loss landscape scales together with the configuration space when the softmax temperature satisfies $T=\alpha^{L}$, restoring the positive curvature of the scaled model $f_{\alpha\theta}$ to that of the original model $f_{\theta}$ (see the middle plot in Figure \ref{Fig:IntroGoldilocks}).
-Thus, we argue that initialization norm has a coincidental relationship to the Goldilocks zone, calling for an alternative, analytically driven characterization.
+We shall derive next that the cross-entropy loss landscape scales together with the configuration space when the softmax temperature satisfies $T=\alpha^{L}$, restoring positive curvature of the loss of the scaled model $f_{\alpha\theta}$ to that of the original model $f_{\theta}$ (see the middle plot in Figure \ref{Fig:IntroGoldilocks}).
+Thus, we argue that initialization norm has a coincidental relationship to the Goldilocks zone, calling for a refined, analytically driven characterization.

 \paragraph{Gradients and Hessian of scaled models.} We begin by simplifying the notation for clarity of presentation.
 Denote a scaled model $f_{\alpha\theta}$ by $f'$ and adopt a similar notation for all of its attributes ($\theta'=\alpha\theta$, etc.).
 The chain rule allows us to express gradients of the cross-entropy loss as